jahnf/Projecteur/README.md

 #### Zoom is not updated while spotlight is shown

-That is due to the fact how the zoom currently works.
+Zoom does not update while spotlight is shown due to how the zoom currently works.
 A screenshot is taken shortly before the overlay window is shown, and then a magnified section is shown wherever the mouse/spotlight is.
 If the zoom would be updated while the overlay window is shown, the overlay window it self would show up in the magnified section.
-That is a general problem, that also other magnifier tools face, although they can get around the problem by showing the magnified content rectangle always in the same position on the screen.
+That is a general problem that other magnifier tools also face, although they get around the problem by showing the magnified content rectangle always in the same position on the screen.

 #### Wayland